obum/Inventory_Management_Sys_API/ims_api/README.md

 # Inventory_Management_Sys_API

-Develop an API to manage inventory for a store where authenticated users can add, update, and delete inventory items, and view inventory levels.
+Develope an API to manage inventory for a store where authenticated users can add, update, and delete inventory items, and view inventory levels.

 ---